adopted-ember-addons/emberx-select/README.md

 A Select component based on the native html select.

-Why a select component?
-Because we've done the hard work and built a select component for you.
-Sometimes all you want to do is just use a `<select>` tag dammit.
-The only difference is that you want value of the options to be any object and not just a string.
+There are a lot of options out there for fancy dropdowns, but after spending many months writing them, we've learned you can't beat a native `<select>` for reliability, accessibility, and low cost of maintenance. `<x-select>` is a drop-in component to let you use any object for your selectable options.
+You can use it out of the box, or as a building block of something more ambitious.

+The goal of `<x-select>` is to let you see how it works and style it right in your template, rather than passing in a ball of configuration or wrapping a hard-coded, inaccessible jQuery plugin.

 ## Installation